-He wrote trendsetting popular plays, composed classical songs of the devotional genre as well as numerous devotional poems (kirttanas) and also encouraged the art of manuscript illustration and painting.
-He even got built large prayer houses for the masses to pray together in a whole-souled manner in front of the text of the Bhagavata.
-As a result there was a sort of a distillation of the essence of the Vedanta in the vernacular language, essentially Assamese of the old variety and Vrajawali, which like the Hindi of today seems to have been the then lingua franca (although Sankaradeva also authored a highly influential text in Sanskrit known as the Bhakti Ratnakara).
+He wrote trendsetting popular plays, composed songs of the devotional genre set to classical ragas as well as numerous devotional poems (kīrttanas) for congregational singing and even got built spacious prayer houses for the masses to pray together in a whole-souled manner, in front of the text of the Bhagavata.
+His movement was a potent force for the development of the art of manuscript illustration and painting.
+As a result of all these, there was a sort of distillation of the essence of the Vedanta in the vernacular language, essentially Assamese of the older variety, and Vrajawali which, like the Hindi of today, could have been the then lingua franca (although Sankaradeva did author in Sanskrit a highly influential text known as the Bhakti Ratnakara).

-Madhavadeva, his foremost disciple, has described him as a ‘mine of all qualities.’
-He has brought down the ‘river of the nectar of the love of God’ from Vaikuntha, the transcendental society.
-In fact so deep is the impact of Sankaradeva on the spiritual (and also social, there being in this context an intimate connection between the two) landscape of Assam that the entire corpus of medieval Assamese literature is resonant with his praise.
+Madhavadeva, his foremost disciple, has described him as a “mine of all good qualities.”
+He has brought down the “river of the nectar of the love of God” from Vaikuntha, the transcendental society.
+In fact, so deep is the impact of Sankaradeva on the spiritual and also social—there being, in this context, an intimate connection between the two—landscape of Assam that the entire corpus of medieval Assamese bhakti literature is resonant with his praise.

 Paralleling this spiritual reform was a strong surge of social reform which swept away the dharmic conception of society and sought to remodel society on bhaktic lines.
 This made the preaching of the eka sarana faith also very much a social movement.
 In the modern period, some scholars have glossed over this important social angle.
 In their view, Sankaradeva sought merely to establish equality for all on the spiritual plane without seeking to disturb the status quoin the social order.
 This is a mistake of epic proportions.